dibari/angular-ellipsis/README.md

 TODO's
 --------
-* Allow appended text to be wrapped in element (for styling)
 * Add option to execute passed function on append click
 * Basic option to use a show more/show less functionality for append